Link building image

 There is a relatively easy way to get backlinks and establish yourself as a thought leader in your chosen industry.

-You can use platforms like HARO to identify backlink opportunities and boost your presence in the search engines.
+You can use journalist request sites to identify backlink opportunities and boost your presence in the search engines.

-New to the concept of HARO?
-I’ll explain what it’s all about, some good HARO alternatives, as well as how to create a pitch that publishers love.
+Want to get those all-important backlinks?
+I’ll explain what journalist request sites are all about, which ones to try, as well as how to create a pitch that publishers love.

 But first…